 I’ve stayed in so many hostels in Taiwan over the three months I’ve spent travelling there, so I’ve put together a list of where I most recommend staying (all prices are listed in USD, as that’s where the majority of my readers are based):

-Taichung: A six-bed dorm in HoSin Hotel at $9/night
+Taichung: A four-bed dorm in Stray Birds Taichung Hostel at $20/night

-HoSin Hotel is such good value for money, at only $9 a night!
-If you’re going to check out beautiful Sun Moon Lake while you’re in Taiwan, Taichung is the best place to base yourself, as it’s very expensive to stay beside the lake.
-HoSin Hotel has fast Wi-Fi, a kickass games room, an ATM within the hotel, and is in a great location close to the train station.
+If you’re going to check out beautiful Sun Moon Lake while you’re in Taiwan, Taichung is the best place to base yourself, as it’s expensive to stay beside the lake.
+And Taichung is a worthy destination in its own right, with plenty of museums, parks, and night markets to explore.
+Stray Birds Hostel is in a great location, close to my favourite park in the city.
+And it’s *beautiful* — the design is seriously impressive.
+The staff are welcoming and friendly, the common room is lovely, and the terrace is the perfect place to have breakfast each morning.
 Check out prices and availability here.

-Kaohsiung: An eight-bed dorm at Pathways Hostel for $12/night
+Kaohsiung: A six-bed dorm at With Inn Hostel for $19/night

-If only every hostel was as wonderful as Pathways!
-I booked a three night stay here based on the incredible reviews and wasn’t disappointed.
-The staff are what make staying in this hostel so great, as they’re always only too happy to help out with any questions and offer plenty of recommendations.
-Given that they offer a free breakfast, have a free water dispenser, and free lockers, this hostel offers exceptional value for money.
+If only every hostel was as wonderful as With Inn!
+The staff are what make staying in this hostel so great, as they’re always only too happy to help out with any questions, assist you with travelling to your next spot, and offer plenty of recommendations for restaurants and bar.
+This is yet another well-designed hostel in Taipei, with a beautiful roof terrace and garden, wonderful dorm rooms, and plenty of amenities.
+Overall, it offers great value for money.
 Check out prices and availability here.

 How to Save Money on Transportation in Taiwan